-Are you looking for an obituary for a Portland resident, but can’t find it in the Oregonian?
+Are you looking for an obituary for a Portland resident, but can’t find it in the Oregon Journal or the Oregonian?
 Portland has had many other daily and weekly newspapers that ran obituaries over the years.
 Central Library has long archives of many of these papers for your researching pleasure!
 If you want to begin your research on your own, take a look at Research with historical Portland newspapers, beyond the Oregonian.
 If you’d like a hand getting started, ask the librarian on duty in Central Library’s Periodicals room (on the second floor), or contact us to get personalized help from a librarian by phone or email.

 If you've done all that great newspaper research but you're not finding an obituary for a Portland ancestor, you might want to try another tack.
 Take a look at my post Can't find that Portland obituary?
 Try the Ledger Index instead -- it talks about using an early and surprisingly detailed death index to learn details about a deceased person when there isn't an obituary available.

 Did the person you’re researching reside in St. Johns or Gresham?
 Try looking for a funeral notice or obituary in their local paper.
-The St. Johns Review had really lovely, robust obituaries in its early years, and most issues of the Review from 1904-1922 are fully searchable in the University of Oregon Libraries’ wonderful Historic Oregon Newspapers database.
-Multnomah County's own Gresham Library has an archive of the Gresham Outlook going back to 1911; librarians there can help you search, or you can get help from a librarian by phone or email.
+The St. Johns Review had really lovely, robust obituaries in its early years, and most issues of the Review from 1904-1922 and 2015-2016 are fully searchable in the University of Oregon Libraries’ wonderful Historic Oregon Newspapers database.
+Multnomah County's own Gresham Library has an archive of the Gresham Outlook going back to 1911; librarians there can help you search, or you can get help from a librarian by phone, chat or email.

 If the deceased person you’re looking for lived outside the Portland area (even if they died in Portland or in Multnomah County), look for an obituary or death notice in their hometown paper.

 If you’re not sure what the name of that newspaper was, or even if there was a newspaper in print at the time, the next step is to ask the public library in the town where the deceased person resided.
 Oregon public libraries of all sizes are listed in the Oregon Library Directory.
-If you need to find a public library in a town outside Oregon, ask us for help the next time you’re at the library, or ask a librarian by phone or email!
+If you need to find a public library in a town outside Oregon, ask us for help the next time you’re at the library, or ask a librarian by phone, chat or email!